vaioco/vaioco.github.io/_posts/ART/2016-03-11-artdroid-doc.markdown

 {% endhighlight %}

-Now, all calls directed to the method getDeviceId will be redirected first to the patch code, then to the original method by the ARTDroid's core engine.
+All calls directed to the method getDeviceId will be redirected first to the patch code, then to the original method by the ARTDroid's core engine.

-The shared library produced by building the example code can be injected in the target process using the tool _hijack_.
-Put in mind to disable SELinux before hooking, otherwise it will prevent your stuff from working properly.
+The shared library produced by compiling the example code can be injected in the target process using the tool _hijack_.
+Put in mind to disable SELinux before to inject the library, otherwise it will prevent your stuff from working properly.
-Running the following command in a shell locally on the device, the hooking library is injected in the target process.
+To inject the compiled library in a target app, execute the following commands in a shell on the device:

-{% highlight shell linenos %}
+{% highlight shell linenos=table %}

 cd /data/local/tmp
 sh init.sh (run only once to set the environment) sh runhijack.sh -h

 {% endhighlight %}